hapax/hapax.github.io/assets/maximal.md

 plane* which contains $A$, $B$ and $C$.
 Three points always lie on a plane, so this is doable!

+Now, our generalisation to multiple (indeed, infinite) candy stores only relied on the result for a single candy store.
+Since visiting a single candy store in higher dimensions will lengthen your trip, visiting many candy stores will lengthen your trip!

 #### Blobs

 ## Xtra